bamboo-rs/yasmf-hash-spec/README.md

-# YAMF-Hash
+# YASMF-Hash

-> Yet-Another-Multi-Format - Hash
+> Yet-Another-Smol-Multi-Format - Hash

+Forked from [YAMF Hash](https://github.com/AljoschaMeyer/yamf-hash) but with smol 32 bit digest length using blake3.

 Self-describing cryptographic hashes.
 Unlike the [multiformats](https://github.com/multiformats/multihash) one, this does not try to capture as many hash functions as possible, rather it starts out with a single one and will add new ones only when the old one gets broken.